 The Company evaluates goodwill on an annual basis in the fourth quarter or more frequently if management believes indicators of impairment exist.
 Such indicators could include, but are not limited to (1) a significant adverse change in legal factors or in business climate, (2) unanticipated competition, or (3) an adverse action or assessment by a regulator.
 The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
-If management concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill impairment test.
+If management concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, management conducts a quantitative goodwill impairment test.
 The impairment test involves comparing the fair value of the applicable reporting unit with its carrying value.
 The Company estimates the fair values of its reporting units using a combination of the income, or discounted cash flows, approach and the market approach, which utilizes comparable companies' data.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, an impairment loss is recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
 The Company's evaluation of goodwill completed during the year resulted in no impairment losses.

-The following table summarizes changes in the carrying amount of goodwill for the three months ended March 31, 2024 and the years ended December 31, 2023.
+The following table summarizes changes in the carrying amount of goodwill for the six months ended June 30, 2024 and the year ended December 31, 2023.

-Marc h 31, 2024 Decem lber 31, 2023 Balance at beginning of the year Foreign currency exchange adjustment \$ 60,273 (124) \$ 60,343 (70) Balance as of end of the year \$ 60,149 \$ 60,273
+Ju ine 30, 2024 December 31, 2023 Balance at beginning of the period \$ 60,273 \$ 60,343 Add: acquisition of HCTW 353,616 - Less: impairment loss of goodwill of HCTW (353,616) - Foreign currency exchange adjustment 5 (70) Balance as of end of the period \$ 60,278 \$ 60,273